-Nordea complies with applicable requirements regarding the independence of the Board according to applicable European regulatory requirements and Finnish laws and regulations as well as requirements according to the Finnish Corporate Governance Code (the “Code”).
+Nordea complies with applicable requirements regarding the independence of the Board according to applicable European regulatory requirements and Finnish laws and regulations as well as requirements according to the Code.
 Under the Code, the majority of the board members must be independent of the company, and at least two board members who are independent of the company must also be independent of the significant shareholders of the company.
 The Board meets this requirement.

 The table shows the independence of the individual Board members in relation to Nordea Bank Abp as well as to the major shareholders.